-SFR memory space.
 The 128-entry hardware register area is accessed through this memory space.

-The SFR registers are also accessible through the XDATA/DMA address space at the address range 0xDF80-0xDFFF.
-Some CPU-specific SFR registers reside inside the CPU core and can only be accessed using the SFR memory space and not through the duplicate mapping into XDATA memory space.
+Unlike a standard 8051, the SFR registers are also accessible through the XDATA and CODE address space at the address range 0xDF80-0xDFFF.
+Some CPU-specific SFR registers reside inside the CPU core and can only be accessed using the SFR memory space and not through the duplicate mapping into XDATA/CODE memory space, these registers are shown in gray in Table 29.